Understanding and Predicting the Memorability of Outdoor Natural Scenes: Outdoor natural scene memorability database

 (1) Each image is with outdoor natural scenes.

 (2) Each image is only composed of outdoor natural scenes, not having any human, animal and man-made object.

 Afterwards, the images, chosen by at least four volunteers, were included in our LNSIM database.
 As a result, 2,632 outdoor natural scene images were obtained for the LNSIM database, to be scored with memorability.
 Note that the resolution of these images ranges from 238$\times$168 to 3776$\times$2517.
-Fig. \ref{fig:Figure 1} shows some example images from our LNSIM database.
+Fig. \ref{fig:Figure 1} shows some example images from our LNSIM database, and Fig. \ref{fig:eg} illustrates the images which are not selected from the 6,880 candidates.

 \textbf{Memorability scores.} In our experiment, we set up a memory game, which was used to quantify the memorability of each image in our LNSIM database.
-In total, 104 subjects (47 females and 57 males) were involved in our memory game.
+The memory game is crowdsourced with totally 104 volunteers (47 females and 57 males).
 They do not overlap with the volunteers who participated in the image selection.
 As shown in Fig. \ref{fig:game}, the procedure of our memory game is similar with that in \cite{khosla2015understanding}.
 Note that compared to \cite{khosla2015understanding}, more time is allowed for a subject to decide whether the image has been seen before.
 The reason is that it normally takes more time for human to memorize outdoor natural scenes for lack of salient objects \cite{isola2014makes}.

 In our experiment, there were 2,632 target images, 488 vigilance images and 1,200 filler images, which were unknown to all subjects.
 Vigilance and filler images were randomly sampled from the rest of 6,886 images.
 Target images, as stimuli for our experiment, were randomly repeated with a spacing of 35-150 images.
 Vigilance images were repeated within 7 images, in attempt to ensure that the subjects were paying attention to the game.
-Filler images were presented for once, such that spacing between the same target or vigilance images can be inserted.
+Filler images were presented once, such that spacing between the same target or vigilance images can be inserted.